GispoCoding/hame-ryhti/infra/README.md

 ### Configuring X-Road (Suomi.fi Palveluväylä) access

 A simple X-Road security server sidecar container is included in the Terraform configuration.
 If you need to connect your Hame-Ryhti instance to Suomi.fi Palveluväylä to transfer official Maakuntakaava data to Ryhti, manual configuration is required.
-After going through the steps below, the configuration is saved in your AWS Elastic File System, and it is reused when you boot or update the X-Road security server container.
+After going through the steps below, the configuration is saved in your AWS database and Elastic File System, and it is reused when you boot or update the X-Road security server container.

 This is because you need to apply for a separate permit for your subsystem to be connected to the Suomi.fi Palveluväylä.
 Follow the steps below: